ryanlorica/processing-element/README.md

 5. a SIMD multiplier,
 6. and a nonlinear function unit.

-The switcher connects these and determines connectvity.
+The testers.switcher connects these and determines connectvity.

 \* A SIMD FMA is planned.